nrlquaker/winbox-mac/README.md

 brew cask upgrade nrlquaker-winbox
 ```

+## Note

+To properly import/export addresses you have to run `Winbox-mac.app/Contents/MacOS/startwine` from CLI or add `/bin/bash` to Security & Privacy → Privacy → Full Disk Access.

 ## Reporting bugs

 Please make sure that you are using [bug report template](https://github.com/nrlquaker/winbox-mac/issues/new?assignees=nrlquaker&labels=&template=bug_report.md&title=) and checklist is complete.
 Otherwise it may be closed without review.